 The Casstevens Family Fund was established by Mr. and Mrs. O.L.
-Casstevens, parents of Martin Casstevens, Class of 1980 and Michael Casstevens, Class of 1991, to support students working on special research projects.
+Casstevens, parents of Martin Casstevens, Class of 1980, and Michael Casstevens, Class of 1991, to support students working on special research projects.

 The Chinese Language Career-Related Experience Fund, made possible by a gift from Shawn Warren Crowley, mother of Ryan Beres, Class of 2013, provides stipends to support career-related experiences, including internships, for students who are pursuing opportunities related to Chinese language studies.
-A student may be eligible to receive funding from this current-restricted line more than once during their tenure at Hamilton.
-Funding will continue until monies available through this line are fully expended.
+A student may be eligible to receive funding more than once during his or her tenure at Hamilton.